Allocating Human Oversight in AI-Enabled Analytics

-To address this, we propose an Upper Confidence Bound (UCB) allocation policy that learns rectification difficulties online while allocating the budget.
-At each step, the algorithm selects the question with the highest uncertainty-adjusted marginal efficiency: a UCB index that balances the current difficulty estimate against a confidence bound reflecting estimation uncertainty.
-Each human label serves a dual role: it improves the population mean estimate for that question and simultaneously reveals information about the question's difficulty through the paired human-LLM residual.
-The algorithm requires no prior knowledge of LLM accuracy, is computationally lightweight, and can serve as a practical alternative to uniform sampling.
-We prove that this policy achieves $O(\ln B / B^2)$ regret relative to the Neyman oracle for both PPI and PPI++ estimators, meaning that the efficiency loss from not knowing the difficulties vanishes rapidly as the budget grows.
+We propose an Upper Confidence Bound (UCB) based allocation policy that learns them online while spending the budget: at each step it samples the unit with the highest uncertainty-adjusted marginal efficiency, balancing the current difficulty estimate against a confidence bound.
+Each human label plays a dual role: it sharpens the population estimate for that unit and, through the paired human--LLM residual, reveals that unit's difficulty.
+The policy needs no prior knowledge of LLM accuracy, is computationally lightweight, and is a drop-in alternative to uniform sampling.
+We prove it achieves $O(\ln B / B^2)$ regret relative to the Neyman oracle, with standard PPI ($\lambda{=}1$) and human-only sampling ($\lambda{=}0$) as nested cases, so the efficiency loss from not knowing the difficulties vanishes rapidly as the budget grows.